jedireza/hapi-mongo-models/README.md

     - `err` - if the query failed, the error reason, otherwise `null`.
     - `count` - if the query succeeded, a number indicating how many documents matched the `filter`.

+#### `disintct(field, [filter], callback)`

+Finds the distinct values for the specified `field`.

+ - `field` - a string representing the field for which to return distinct values.
+ - `filter` - an optional filter object used to limit the documents distinct applies to.
+ - `callback` - the callback method using the signature `function (err, values)`
+   where:
+    - `err` - if the query failed, the error reason, otherwise `null`.
+    - `values` - if the query succeeded, an array of values representing the distinct values for the specified `field`.

 #### `find(filter, [options], callback)`